marceloafl/ogi-code-hero/README.md

 - Cache Implementation: Add caching to reduce server load and improve loading speed.
 - State Management Improvement: Refactor state management to optimize rendering and component updates.
 - Type and Interface Organization: Restructure and standardize interfaces to ensure consistency and ease code maintenance.
+- Additional Test Creation: Develop and include more tests to ensure comprehensive coverage and guarantee system robustness and reliability.

 ---